zappee/gombi/README.md

 ## 1) Overview
 This is an integrated development framework running in Docker containers.
 The environment provides the following services:
-- Private Certificate Authority infrastructure: issue server certificates (PKI)
+- **Private Certificate Authority infrastructure**: PKI
-- Directory Service: store user data (LDAP)
+- **Directory Service**: LDAP
-- Access Management infrastructure: OAUTH2, etc.
+- **Access Management infrastructure**: authentication, authorization, OAUTH2, etc.
-- Secured Vault: Service Self Registration, Application Configurations, etc.
+- **Vault Service**: identity-based secret and encryption management system to store key/values
+- **Distributed event streaming platform**: high-performance data pipelines, streaming analytics and data integration
+- A software **platform to search, analyze and visualize the machine-generated data** and events gathered from the websites, applications, sensors, devices etc.

 The framework provides the following base Docker images:
 - OpenJDK 11 and 17 base Docker images